-- Explore ways to do herbicide weed control so that all terrain vehicle (ATV) tracks are not so visible from trails and roads (e.g., decrease herbicide use, use routes parallel to trails). - Consider use of cattle, goats, or sheep on a limited basis for weed management purposes. - Continue use of prescribed burns to aid in weed management and grassland restoration.
+- > Continue active restoration of shortgrass prairie between Taft Hill Road and Shields Street. - > Continue Russian olive removal in tributaries. - Explore ways to do herbicide weed control so that all terrain vehicle (ATV) tracks are not so visible from trails and roads (e.g., decrease herbicide use, use routes parallel to trails). - Consider use of cattle, goats, or sheep on a limited basis for weed management purposes.
+(Note: Domestic goats and sheep will not be grazed west of Taft Hill Road due to potential risk of disease transmission from domestic animals to wild bighorn sheep per Colorado Parks and Wildlife recommendations.) - > Continue use of prescribed burns to aid in weed management and grassland restoration.

-- Remove buck-n-rail fencing along Taft Hill Road and Trilby over time and replace with single-rail fencing only where necessary (e.g., near gate entrances).
-Retain the western two-rail fence along Shields (installed by Parks). - Remove old poles/fence posts, which tend to attract large raptors that feed on sensitive nesting prairie songbirds.
-Smaller songbirds can easily use the more delicate prairie vegetation for territorial displays. - Continue strong efforts to remove trash and debris from the site.
-The landfill likely will not close during the next 10 years.
+- Remove buck-n-rail fencing along Taft Hill Road and Trilby over time and replace with single-rail fencing only where necessary (e.g., near gate entrances). - Remove old poles/fence posts, which tend to attract large raptors that feed on sensitive nesting prairie songbirds.
+Smaller songbirds can easily use the more delicate prairie vegetation for territorial displays. - Continue heightened efforts to remove trash and debris from the site.
+The landfill is currently scheduled to close around 2025.

-- Remove interior interpretive signs.
-Refocus kiosk panels on decline of grassland habitat and need for overall prairie ecosystem protection. - Add benches if pods that formerly had signs do not have seating. - Enlarge observatory capacity by creating a wide pod along the paved trail to accommodate larger school/community groups.
+Remove interior interpretive signs.
+Refocus kiosk panels on decline of grassland habitat and need for overall prairie ecosystem protection.

+Enlarge observatory capacity by creating a wide pod along the paved trail to accommodate larger school/community groups.